 Earl Grey tea is a black tea flavored with bergamot oil.
-It is reportedly named after a British Prime Minister in the 1800s who ended a monopoly on trade held by the East India Company.
+It is named after Charles Grey, the 2nd Earl Grey, Prime Minister in the 1830s, and reportedly responsible for abolition of slavery in the British Empire and ending a monopoly on trade held by the East India Company.

-You can use either loose tea or the tea from tea bags in this recipe.
-Loose tea will have larger tea leaves and provide a stronger flavor than the nearly ground up tea you find in tea bags.
-That’s why you use only half the amount if you have loose tea.
+Tip from the wise quacker: You can use either loose tea or tea bags when baking with tea.
+Loose tea will have larger tea leaves and provide a stronger flavor than the ground tea in tea bags.
+Use only half the amount if you have loose tea.

-Start by combining all of the dry ingredients into your mixing bowl.
+Start by combining the dry ingredients in your mixing bowl.
+If you have large pieces of loose tea, you may need to grind or pulverize it before adding it to the other dry ingredients.
 Then add the butter cubes and mix just until the butter flattens out but remains in large pieces (Panel #1, below).

 Add the cream and mix only until the scone dough starts to come together.
 It will still be slightly crumbly (Panel #2).